GageY33/ai-for-social-good-project/README.md

 <img width="1830" height="631" alt="image" src="https://github.com/user-attachments/assets/f5f1aee9-f1f8-47cc-9a24-c018693fab7b" />
 <img width="1832" height="637" alt="image" src="https://github.com/user-attachments/assets/0b2c62a0-b5a3-421d-8cbb-a27b7c12c0d1" />
 <img width="1827" height="251" alt="image" src="https://github.com/user-attachments/assets/9020e630-8b07-4828-a16e-48f3f394ed0a" />

+### Who Acts On It
+In terms of who acts on determining how the AI system is used and implemented, this should be done by the officials of the City of San Jose.

 ## Failure Case
 One failure case occurred when the AI analyzed an edge-case message where the resident described financial hardship indirectly rather than using explicit emergency keywords.